JParticles/Documentation/src/language/en/md/examples/quick_start.md

     </tbody>
 </table>

-#### 2. Unless otherwise specified, each plug-in has contains three options as the follows.
+#### 2. Unless otherwise specified, each plugin has contains three options as the follows.

 <table class="table table-bordered-inner table-striped">
     <thead>